Writer Profile

 Next January 17 will mark 30 years since the Great Hanshin-Awaji Earthquake.
 I hope it will be an opportunity to reconsider what universities can do along with the potential of private sector support.

-*1 Regarding institutional influence, at Keio University as well, a volunteer leave system (treating volunteer activities during large-scale disasters as leave on days deemed necessary and not interfering with business) was added to the employment regulations for staff on June 23, 1995.
+*1 Regarding institutional impact, at Keio University as well, a volunteer leave system (treating volunteer activities during large-scale disasters as leave on days deemed necessary and not interfering with business) was added to the employment regulations for staff on June 23, 1995.

 "1891 (Meiji 24) Nobi Earthquake (Learning from Past Disasters (No. 10))" Koho Bosai 36, November 2006